PerfectlySoft/PerfectDocs/guide/MongoDB-BSON.md

 It is also possible to begin an array append operation, then finish it after further processing, using `appendArrayBegin` and `appendArrayEnd`

-`appendArrayBegin` appends a new field named key to the BSON dcoument, the field is, however, incomplete. @child will be initialized so that you may add fields to the child array.
-Child will use a memory buffer owned by BSON dcoument and therefore grow the parent buffer as additional space is used.
+`appendArrayBegin` appends a new field named key to the BSON document, the field is, however, incomplete. @child will be initialized so that you may add fields to the child array.
+Child will use a memory buffer owned by BSON document, and therefore, grow the parent buffer as additional space is used.
 This allows a single malloc'd buffer to be used when building arrays which can help reduce memory fragmentation.

-The type of @child will be `BSON_TYPE_ARRAY` and therefore the keys inside of it MUST be "0", "1", etc.
+The type of @child will be `BSON_TYPE_ARRAY`, and therefore, the keys inside of it MUST be "0", "1", etc.

 ``` swift
 bson.appendArrayBegin(key: <String>, child: <BSON>)
 ```

-`appendArrayEnd` finishes the appending of an array to the BSON dcoument. child is considered disposed after this call and should not be used any further.
+`appendArrayEnd` finishes the appending of an array to the BSON dcoument.
+Child is considered disposed after this call and should not be used any further.

 ``` swift
 bson.appendArrayEnd(key: <String>, child: <BSON>)
 ```

-### Concatenate BSON documents
+### Concatenate BSON Documents

 Use `concat` to concatenate the `src` paramenter contents with the BSON document.